theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 ### Info

+#### What do I need to know about servers / code to get through this guide?
+Absolutely nothing!
+Wahoo!

 #### What will I have at the end of this tutorial?

 You will have a Foundry server running on a remote system that will always be on.
 You'll have secure HTTPS for your connection.
 It will be a very basic setup.
-Your certificate will optionally be self-signed and probably scary looking the first time you connect, but perfectly good to use for years (Step 8a).
-Alternatively, if you have a domain, we can set up a proper HTTPS site that will get rid of the self signing warning (Step 8b).
+Your certificate will optionally be self-signed and probably scary looking the first time you connect, but perfectly good to use for years (Step nine(a)).
+Alternatively, if you have a domain, we can set up a proper HTTPS site that will get rid of the self signing warning (Step nine(b)).

 #### What do you need, before we begin?